malloydata/malloy/demo/malloy-demo-composer/README.md

 # Malloy Composer Demo

 The Malloy Composer Demo is provided as a working example of an application built on top of Malloy.
-If you have any questions about getting this running, please reach out to us for help!
+If you have any questions about getting it running, please reach out to us for help!
 If you find bugs or have feature requests, you can submit them as issues in this repo.

+_The composer is only intended for demo purposes, and is not a finished or supported product._

 ## Running the Composer